hybridsjs/hybrids/docs/store/storage.md

 * **returns (required)**:
   * an `array` of model instances or a `promise` resolving to the `array` of models

-Use `list` method to support the [listing type](./model-definition.md#listing-mode) of the enumerable model definition.
-The listing type creates its own cache space mapped by the `id`, respecting the `cache` setting of the model.
-You can support passing query parameters, string values, or skip the `id` and return all instances.
+Use `list` method for [listing](./model.md#listing-mode) enumerable model definition.
+The listing type creates its own cache space mapped by the `id`, respecting the `cache` setting of the storage.
+It supports passing string identifier or object record.

 ```javascript
 const Movie = {